Last updated on May 14th, 2023 at 10:06 am

-To this day Hungarians talk fondly of her, and they, and also German speaking visitors, especially enjoy visiting the palace this sad woman created on a Greek island.
+To this day Hungarians talk fondly of her, and they, and also German-speaking visitors, especially enjoy visiting the palace this sad woman created on a Greek island.

-The decoration of Achilleion was supervised by Elizabeth herself and reflects her admiration and love for Classical Greece, both interior and exterior are decorated with statues of ancient philosophers, heroes and mythical ancient gods.
+The decoration of Achilleion was supervised by Elizabeth herself and reflects her admiration and love for Classical Greece, both interior and exterior are decorated with statues of ancient philosophers, heroes, and mythical ancient gods.

-Beside the columns are statues of gods and philosophers.
+Besides, the columns are statues of gods and philosophers.

-On the second floor there is a brass statue of the god Hermes and the central large hall is dominated by works of Italian painters, most notably that of the Austrian Franz Matt depicting the triumph of Achilles.
+On the second floor, there is a brass statue of the god Hermes, and the central large hall is dominated by works of Italian painters, most notably that of the Austrian Franz Matt depicting the triumph of Achilles.

-In the gardens of the palace are found the famous statues of the dying Achilles, Dionysus with Satyros on his shoulders, an impressive statue of Achilles 11.5 meters high and a statue of Lord Byron.
+In the gardens of the palace are found the famous statues of the dying Achilles, Dionysus with Satyros on his shoulders, an impressive statue of Achilles 11.5 meters high, and a statue of Lord Byron.

 After the murder of Elizabeth, the palace was bought by the Kaiser of Germany William II

-The Kaiser made additions to the building and built the Kaiser’s bridge, 2 km from Benitses, to use it for swimming away from prying eyes, and also mooring his yacht.
+The Kaiser made additions to the building and built the Kaiser’s bridge, 2 km from Benitses, to use for swimming away from prying eyes, and also mooring his yacht.

-During the First World War Achilleion palace was used as a military hospital, then fell into decay, but during the 1970s and 1980s it housed the casino of Corfu.
+During the First World War Achilleion palace was used as a military hospital, then fell into decay, but during the 1970s and 1980s, it housed the casino of Corfu.

-The correct name; Achilleion or Achillion?
+Is the correct name Achilleion or Achillion?

 How it should be written; Achilleion or Achillion?

-Anyway we use both names on the website because many people still use the wrong name.
+Anyway, we use both names on the website because many people still use the wrong name.

 Opening hours, ticket prices, information

-The ticket prices ranging from 2-10 €
+The ticket prices range from 2-10 €

-More specifically, for children up to 14 years is 2 €, youngsters up to 18, students and large families is 5 €, and for all adults is about 7 €.
+More specifically, for children up to 14 years is 2 €, for youngsters up to 18, for students and large families 5 €, and for all adults is about 7 €.